-IV.A.5. formal educational activities that promote patient safety-related goals, tools, and techniques.
-(Core)
+- IV.A.5. formal educational activities that promote patient safety-related goals, tools, and techniques.
+(Core) - IV.B.

-IV.B.
 ACGME Competencies

 Background and Intent: The Competencies provide a conceptual framework describing the required domains for a trusted physician to enter autonomous practice.
-These

-Competencies are core to the practice of all physicians, although the specifics are further defined by each subspecialty.
+These Competencies are core to the practice of all physicians, although the specifics are further defined by each subspecialty.
 The developmental trajectories in each of the Competencies are articulated through the Milestones for each subspecialty.
 The focus in fellowship is on subspecialty-specific patient care and medical knowledge, as well as refining the other competencies acquired in residency.

 IV.B.1.
+The program must integrate the following ACGME Competencies into the curriculum:

+IV.B.1.a) Professionalism

-The program must integrate the following ACGME Competencies into the curriculum: IV.B.1.a) Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
-(Core) IV.B.1.b) Patient Care and Procedural Skills centered, eq capita costs. and Intent: Quality patient care is safe, effective, timely, efficient, patient- uitable, and designed to improve population health, while reducing per In addition, there should be a focus on improving the clinician's well-being to improve patient care and reduce burnout among residents, fellows, and hysicians.
+Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
+(Core) IV.B.1.b) Patient Care and Procedural Skills Background and Intent: Quality patient care is safe, effective, timely, efficient, patient- centered, equitable, and designed to improve population health, while reducing per capita costs.
+In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.
 IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence in the prevention, evaluation, and management of both inpatients and outpatients with: IV.B.1.b).(1).(a) atrial fibrillation and flutter, including anticoagulation, pharmacologic and procedural rate and rhythm control therapies, and risk factor modification for prevention; (Core) IV.B.1.b).(1).(a) .(ii) sudden cardiac arrest, including increased risk for sudden cardiac arrest; (Core)
+(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence in the diagnosis and management of patients with sleep-wake disorders in outpatient and inpatient settings.
+IV.B.1.b).(1).(b) Fellows must demonstrate competence as a consultant in both inpatient and outpatient settings.
+IV.B.1.b).(2) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice.
+(Core) IV.B.1.b).(2).(a) Fellows must demonstrate competence in the ability to: IV.B.1.b).(2).(a).(i) perform diagnostic and therapeutic procedures relevant to their specific career paths; and, (Core) IV.B.1.b).(2).(a).(ii) treat their patients' conditions with practices that are patient-centered, safe, scientifically based, effective, timely, and cost-effective.
+(Core) IV.B.1.b).(2).(a).(iii) score and interpret recordings of various diagnostic types, including polysomnograms, multiple sleep latency tests, and maintenance of wakefulness tests.
+(Core) IV.B.1.b).(2).(a).(iii).(a) Fellows must score a minimum of 25 recordings during the course of the fellowship.
+(Detail) IV.B.1.b).(2).(a).(iii).(a).(i) At least five of these must be adult recordings; and, (Detail)